In the real world, everyone is involved in a start-up.

 2- Engage where your competitors are

 Track all the accounts related to your industry conversation, including employees, vendors, and clients.
 Offer better and more relevant advice to the market whenever a conversation starts.
 In many cases traditional competitors won’t have the processes in place to respond to timely customer interactions.
-This is an opportunity to engage consumers with helpful advice, customer service, and goodwill.
+This is an opportunity to engage consumers with helpful advice, customer service, and goodwill, this is an opportunity to discover more about crm integration.

 - Recommended Reading